 The state outlawed video poker gambling machines in 2007.
 Video sweepstakes machines became popular following a 2010 ruling by the state Court of Appeals, saying the law banning the machines was written too broadly.
 Then on Friday, December 14, 2012, the North Carolina Supreme Court ruled in favor of the ban, saying the sweepstakes halls are gambling operations.

 “Gambling’s gambling,” said one video sweepstakes player, who did not want his name used.
 “There’s no difference in this and the lottery.
-If they get rid of this [video sweepstakes] they should get rid of the lottery.”
+If they get rid of this they should get rid of the lottery.”

 “They’re discriminating against people who aren’t Indian,” said Junior Franks who owns Lucky’s Sweepstakes in Candler.
 Franks pointed out that they were shutting down video sweepstakes machines in Maggie Valley while people could drive 15 minutes over the mountain to Harrah’s Casino in Cherokee.